NVIDIA-Merlin/HugeCTR/docs/source/api/python_interface.md

 Note that the key, slot id, and embedding vector are stored in the sparse model in the same sequence, so both the nth slot id in `slot_id` file and the nth embedding vector in the `emb_vector` file are mapped to the nth key in the `key` file.

 **Arguments**
 * `prefix`: String, the prefix of the saved files for model weights and optimizer states.
 There is NO default value and it should be specified by users.
+Remote file systems(HDFS and S3) are also supported.
+For example, for HDFS, the prefix can be `hdfs://localhost:9000/dir/to/model`.
+For S3, the prefix should be either virtual-hosted-style or path-style and contains the region information.
+For examples, take a look at the AWS official [documentation](https://docs.aws.amazon.com/AmazonS3/latest/userguide/access-bucket-intro.html).

 * `iter`: Integer, the current number of iterations, which will be the suffix of the saved files for model weights and optimizer states.
 The default value is 0.